Creating A Realistic Nigerian Wedding Budget For 2023: All You Need To Know

 5. Client’s vendor preference

-Like I mentioned earlier, there are different grades of vendors.
-For example, if the budget for your wedding makeup is N150,000 but you prefer the works of another makeup artist that charges N400,000… that is your preference and your planner can only try to convince you otherwise, but at the the of the day, it is your personal choice to make.
+For example, if your budget for wedding makeup is N150,000 but you prefer the services of another makeup artist who charges N400,000, that is your preference and your planner can only suggest alternatives, but ultimately, the decision is yours.

 7. Client’s Expectations:

-Nigerian vendors charge according to your taste and expectations.
-I always say that you cannot have champagne on a zobo budget.
-(Zobo is a Nigerian locally made drink from dried hibiscus flowers).
-If you have high expectations (which is not a bad thing), just be ready to pay for it.
+Nigerian vendors base their prices on your preferences and expectations.
+It is a common saying that you cannot have champagne as your expectations on a zobo budget [zobo is a inexpensive local drink in Nigeria].
+If you have elevated expectations, be prepared to pay for it.

 8. Nigerian Wedding Seasons